Figure 1: Attributes Employers Seek on a Candidates Resume

 Will I get paid?

 Maybe.
 Paid internships are competitive.
 Most students in the internship program work for course credit only.
 Regardless of pay, the benefits of the internship are the experience and skills gained, professional contacts and mentoring, and (ideally) a portfolio of writing samples.
 Some interns even receive job offers—from both paid and unpaid internships.
-Federal laws regulate pay for internships in the for-profit sector.

 Can I take the class more than once?